kuoant/Dashboards/README.md

 # 📊 Dashboard Collection

-Acollection of **interactive dashboards** for data visualization and analysis.
+A collection of **interactive dashboards** for data visualization and analysis.
 Each dashboard showcases different designs, tools, and use cases — a handy resource for learning and inspiration.

 <p align="center">